-Visitors should be offered a rapid antigen test and advised about the risks to the resident if the visit takes place while the visitor is:
+Visitors should be offered a rapid antigen test and advised about the risks to the Resident if the visit takes place while the visitor is:

-- experiencing symptoms associated with COVID-19, - was diagnosed with COVID-19 within the past 5 days, or - was exposed to someone with COVID-19 within the past 10 days; - Advised that the resident will be informed of a positive screening and offered an opportunity for remote, rather than an in-person visit; and, - Advised if there are active cases in the building.
+- experiencing symptoms associated with COVID-19, - was diagnosed with COVID-19 within the past 5 days, or - advised that the Resident will be informed of a positive screening and offered an opportunity for remote, rather than an in-person visit; and, - advised if there are active cases in the building.

-Testing cannot be required as a condition for visitation and visitors cannot be barred from visiting a resident in their unit.
+Testing cannot be required as a condition for visitation and visitors cannot be barred from visiting a Resident in their unit.

-A resident receiving a visitor who responds in the affirmative to any of the screening questions should be advised of the visitor's reported symptoms, diagnosis, or potential exposure, and be offered an opportunity for a virtual, rather than an in-person visit.
-The ALR should offer facemasks to be worn during the visit and provide a reminder to open windows and doors to facilitate fresh airflow.
+A Resident receiving a visitor who responds in the affirmative to any of the screening questions should be advised of the visitor's reported symptoms, diagnosis, and be offered an opportunity for a virtual, rather than an in-person visit.
+The ALR should offer facemasks6 to be worn during the visit and provide a reminder to open windows and doors to facilitate fresh airflow.

 IMPORTANT NOTE: Residents have the right to accept visitors without restriction.
-ALRs that limit visits without the consent of a resident or their legal representative, or without a local public health order, may be subject to sanctions.
+ALRs that limit visits without the consent of a Resident or their legal representative, or without a local public health order, may be subject to sanctions.
 (651 CMR12.08(1))